 7. Iodine Helps Fight Harmful Organisms

 Iodine has been used for centuries as a topical application to harmful organism infection.
-To this day it has proven effective against most varieties.
-Hospitals continue to use gallons of iodine daily to fight harmful microorganisms and maintain a sterile environment that protects against these harmful organisms.
+To this day, it is believed to protect the body against most varieties.
+Many hospitals use gallons of iodine daily to help maintain a sterile environment that protects against these harmful organisms.

 8. Iodine Protects the Thyroid from Radiation